Over the next four weeks, we will focus on the theme of 'Serving' and explore the wonder and power of the Holy Spirit.

-We are currently learning about our Parish Community within Come and See and how we help to spread the Good News.
-We are spending time exploring Parish groups giving reasons for their existence and their commitment to serving.
+At the start of the Spring Term, we learned about our Parish Community within Come and See and how we help to spread the Good News.
+We spent time exploring Parish groups giving reasons for their existence and their commitment to serving.

-We love preparing for and celebrating Class Masses with Father John and the parish community and at the beginning of March, we will celebrate our Class Assembly for parents, staff and pupils in our school.
-We look forward to sharing photographs with you.
+We love preparing for and celebrating Class Masses with Father John and the parish community and at the beginning of March, we celebrated our Class Assembly for parents, staff and pupils in our school.

 Think about what the parish community would be like if no one offered to minister.
 We are grateful that so many people offer their services to St Patrick's and St Marie's Churches.

 The Sacrament of Reconciliation is also called Confession, Penance and Sacrament of Forgiveness.
 It has been given to us to confess or acknowledge our sins, seek forgiveness and be reconciled to God and one another.
 It is like a bridge.
 It helps Christians to live as followers of Jesus, knowing that forgiveness leads to joy and peace.
 In this sacrament, those receiving it may be sure of the love and mercy of God.

 We role played the priest saying the words of absolution.
 The priest raises his hands as a sign of God's love for us.

 Through our Come and See topic, 'Serving' we explored the wonder and power of the Holy Spirit.
 We retold and role played the story of Pentecost when the apostles were all gathered in one place and they were filled with the Holy Spirit which in turn enabled them to speak in other languages and spread the Good News of Jesus' love.